Last updated: 23 November 2017

 Prior to disclosing any of your personal information to another person or organisation, we will take all reasonable steps to satisfy ourselves that:

-the person or organisation has a commitment to protecting your personal information at least equal to our commitment; or
+- the person or organisation has a commitment to protecting your personal information at least equal to our commitment, or

 From time to time we may use your personal information to provide you with current information about finance, offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company with whom we are associated.

-Ensuring your personal information is up-to-date
+Updating your personal information

 Access and correction to your personal information